pau1ie/CuriousDBA/content/post/DBLinks.md

 Maybe it is the firewall.

-The firewall administrator made a change to reduce CPU usage, and the graph suddenly shows fewer waits.
-We are keeping an eye on it, but hopefully that will have helped.
+The firewall administrator checked and discovered CPU was rather high.
+He made a change to reduce it and all was well.
+The waits disappeared and users confirmed that the performance was much better.